nabeelvalley/docs/src/content/docs/javascript/redis-from-express.md

 subtitle: Using Redis from a Node.js Express App via Docker Compose
 ---

----
-published: true
-title: Redis from Express
-subtitle: Using Redis from a Node.js Express App via Docker Compose
----

 # Setup Project

 Init an NPM project with Redis and Express: